Back to ArticlesBanking & Savings

 • May feel less personal than traditional banking

-• Hold GICs as part of fixed income allocation
+• GICs as part of fixed income considerations

 About Maple Wealth Guide